Anti-Scottish sentiment

-Anti-Scottish sentiment is disdain, discrimination, or hatred for Scotland, the Scots or Scottish culture.
-It may also include the persecution or oppression of the Scottish people as an ethnic group, or nation.
+Anti-Scottish sentiment is disdain for, discrimination against or hatred of Scotland, Scottish people or Scottish culture.
+It may also include the persecution or oppression of the Scottish people as an ethnic group or nation.
 It can also be referred to as Scotophobia or Albaphobia.

 Middle Ages

-Much of the negative literature of the Middle Ages drew heavily on the writings from Greek and Roman antiquity.
-The writings of Ptolemy in particular dominated concepts of Scotland till the Late Middle Ages and drew on stereotypes perpetuating fictitious, as well as satirical accounts of the Kingdom of the Scots.
+Much of the anti-Scottish literature of the Middle Ages drew heavily on the writings from Greek and Roman antiquity.
+The writings of Ptolemy in the 2nd century AD in particular dominated concepts of Scotland till the Late Middle Ages and drew on stereotypes perpetuating fictitious, as well as satirical accounts of the Kingdom of the Scots.
 The English Church and the propaganda of royal writs from 1337 to 1453 encouraged a barbarous image of the kingdom as it allied with England's enemy, the Kingdom of France, during the Hundred Years' War.
-Medieval authors seldom visited Scotland but called on such accounts as "common knowledge", influencing the works of Boece's "Scotorum Historiae" (Paris 1527) and Camden's "Brittania" (London 1586) plagiarising and perpetuating negative attitudes.
-In the 16th century Scotland and particularly the Gaelic speaking Highlands were characterised as lawless, savage and filled with wild Scots.
+Medieval authors seldom visited Scotland but called on such accounts as "common knowledge", influencing the works of Hector Boece's "Scotorum Historiae" (Paris 1527) and William Camden's "Brittania" (London 1586) plagiarising and perpetuating negative attitudes.
+In the 16th century Scotland—particularly the Scottish Gaelic-speaking Highlands—was characterised as lawless, savage and filled with wild Scots.
 As seen in Camden's account to promote an image of the nation as a wild and barbarous people: